 - Not all background colors will render beautifully, and all links are blue no matter what.

-- An updated icon set, with alternates designed for dark themes, is in the works.
+- Alternate icons designed for dark themes are in the works.

 - If you change color theme after rendering a plan, we currently can't capture the event.
 Interact with the diagram (e.g. right-click) to force it to "catch up."